 Large amounts of effort have been spent since in trying to “contain” information technology, ensure that it is under the watchful eye of IT teams and that spend is controlled.
 Of course, cost control is still a major required discipline, however, digital has unleashed technology and made it widely available, meaning it can no longer be efficiently controlled by a single department.

 Today’s technology function should work alongside all business areas to make their skills available, whilst embracing those disciplines of customer focus, revenue generation, and product development from other parts of the organisation.
-This is not a one-way conversation – marketing teams, for example, need to embrace the technology management skills available to them to prevent runaway cost or implementation of solutions that cannot interact with others across the internal ecosystem.
+This is not a one-way conversation – marketing teams, for example, need to embrace the technology management skills available to them to prevent runaway costs or implementation of solutions that cannot interact with others across the internal ecosystem.

 Many organisations have found themselves in limbo – somewhere between the digital revolution and the status quo.
 They lack the capability to integrate incremental improvement with disruptive digital innovation.
 To frame the challenge, business technology introduces three core elements as illustrated in the picture below.

 Figure 1.1.1 Business Technology mindset model with three dimensions

-Emerging technologies are accelerating digital transformation, requiring business and process development and a forward-looking governance.
-Business capabilities are the sum of all processes and assets (systems and data) within the company, and comprise the entire business organisation, including any supporting functions within the organisation.
+Emerging technologies are accelerating digital transformation, requiring business and process development and forward-looking governance.
+Business capabilities are the sum of all processes and assets (systems and data) within the company and comprise the entire business organisation, including any supporting functions within the organisation.
 Business capabilities are the key for developing the business and for utilising technology in the best possible way.
 Transformation comprises of the parts and processes of an organisation that are engaged in improving business capabilities.